Send Money at Utah State Corrections Facility

 Quick Facts

-• Common deposit methods include a lobby kiosk/ATM, approved online/vendor services, or mailed deposits when allowed; always confirm which methods the facility accepts.
+• Common deposit methods include lobby kiosks/ATMs, approved online vendors, in-person payments, or mailed money orders—verify which methods the facility accepts.

-• Money orders or cashier’s checks should be made payable as the facility requests and include the inmate’s full name and ID number.
+• If mailing payments, use money orders or cashier’s checks made payable as the facility requests and include the inmate’s full name and ID; do not mail cash or personal checks.

 Common Questions

-Can I send money to an inmate at Central Utah Corrections Facility through Pigeonly?
+How can I add money to an inmate at Central Utah Corrections Facility?

 Other Guides for Utah State Corrections Facility